 Fee status assessment

-Where it is not clear from your application form whether you have "home" or "international" status, you will need to complete a Fees Assessment Form which will be sent out to you.
+Where it is not clear from your application form whether you have "home" or "international" status, you will need to complete the Fees Assessment Questionnaire for research degree applicants (Word doc), which will be sent out to you.
 For further information and advice see our fee assessment page.

 Please note that fees status assessment is a complex area.
 For example, being granted indefinite leave to remain by the Home Office during your course would not alter your fees status from international to home.
-Similarly, you would need to meet the three year residence requirement before the start of your course for this to impact on your eligibility for home fee status.
+Similarly, you would need to meet the three-year residence requirement before the start of your course for this to impact on your eligibility for home fee status.

 The information provided is for general guidance purposes only.
 The University believes the information provided is accurate at the time of publication.
 The University cannot accept liability for any inaccuracies.